View Categories

 • Not a Police State: DPSP are social and political programmes for a modern democratic State.

-• They embody the concept of a ‘welfare state’ and not that of a ‘police state’, which existed during the colonial era.
+• They represent the idea of a ‘welfare state’ rather than a ‘police state,’ which prevailed during the colonial era.

 • They aim at realising ideals of justice, liberty, equality and fraternity as outlined in the Preamble to the Constitution.

-• Fundamental in Governance: They are not legally enforceable by the courts for their violation.
+• Fundamentals in Governance: They are not legally enforceable by the courts for their violation.

 • However, Article 37 itself says that these principles are fundamental in the governance of the country .

-• It shall be the duty of the State to apply these principles in making laws.
+• It shall be the duty of the State to uphold these principles while formulating laws.

 • Non-Self- Executory: Directive principles of state policy can be implemented by the government through legislative actions.